Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CH6-part1.md

 In the summary, we reject the null hypothesis that the density does not affect the yield.
-In the postHoc test, we see that there’s a significant difference between the two levels of planting density; fertilzer type 3-1; and fertilzer 3-2.
+In the postHoc test, we see that there’s a significant difference between the two levels of planting density; fertilizer type 3-1; and fertilizer 3-2.
 But even though we know this, we don’t actually know yet whether planting density (high) or (low) is better.
 Plotting some kind of graph which shows our data, descriptive